mgolafshar/clinical-dashboards/README.md

 3) Code - (all the stuff you want to put in your dashboard)
 4) Shiny - (adds interactivity)

-We will unpack each of these items as we begin building our dashboard.

 For deployment options, see https://shiny.rstudio.com/deploy/).